Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of when all models are correct

 \end{theorem}

-\begin{remark} \normalfont Condition \ref{S_sum} requires that both $s_\gamma<<n$ and $s_\beta<<n$; such conditions are quite standard in order to guarantee consistency of the sparse estimators.
+\begin{remark} \normalfont The key assumptions required for this result to hold are given in Appendix A. Therein, Assumption \ref{moment_drt} contains mild moment conditions, whereas Assumption \ref{p_error} requires sufficiently fast estimation of $\pi(L;\gamma)$ and $m(L;\beta)$ in the empirical $\ell_2$-norm.
+Condition \ref{S_sum} requires that both $s_\gamma<<n$ and $s_\beta<<n$; such conditions are quite standard in order to guarantee consistency of the sparse estimators.
 Condition \ref{S_prod} implies that we can allow for $s_\gamma$ to be large if $s_\beta$ is small, and vice versa.
 We view this as useful given that in many medical settings, doctors may rely on a limited number of factors when deciding on a patient's treatment.
 Hence it may even be plausible that the exposure model is `ultra-sparse' e.g. $s_\gamma<<\sqrt{n}$.
 In contrast, it appears less likely that a model for a clinical outcome (e.g. disease occurrence) can be well approximated by a small number of covariates.
-Similarly, in genetic association studies, one may appeal to gene-environment independence \citep{chatterjee_exploiting_2005}, to justify that the model for a genetic exposure is sparse in the confounders.
-Our procedure can extend to non-binary exposures, although results may be less sharp in the general case. \end{remark}
+These conditions are essentially equivalent to those given in \citet{chernozhukov_double/debiased_2018} and in the Supplementary Appendix of \citet{belloni_inference_2014}, where sample-splitting/cross-fitting is used; indeed, we obtain slightly sharper results than \citet{belloni_inference_2014} (who require that $n^{2/r}s\log(p \lor n)=o(n)$ for some $r>4$ for uniformly valid inference) by focusing on binary exposures. \end{remark}